rhagarty/app-modernization/README.md

     From the list of instances, **Open** the instance associated with your student number.

-### Configure GitHub repos for your EASeJ instance
+### Configure GitHub repos for your Enterprise Application Service service instance

-1. Since no GitHub repos have been assigned to your instance, you will see the following panel:
+1. Since no GitHub repos have been configured to your service instance, you will need to do this now.
+This step enables updates to the source repo to trigger builds, and updates to the config repo to trigger deployments in Enterprise Application Service for Java.
+You will see the following panel:

     <div align="center">
         <img src="./images/saas-instance-intro.png">